valentinajemuovic/banking-kata-dotnet/README.md

 This Banking Kata illustates the application of TDD and Clean Architecture with a Use Case Driven Approach in .NET.

+The Use Cases are:
+- Open Account
+- Withdraw Funds
+- Deposit Funds (pending)
+- View Account (pending)

 ## Prerequisites

 .NET 6